googlearchive/appengine-java-vm-guestbook-extras/README.md

 It includes several stages of a sample app.

 The first stage of the example shows how you can 'escape the App Engine sandbox' by using some Java libraries that don't run on App Engine.
 The second stage shows how you can edit a Managed VM module's `Dockerfile` to further configure its instances.
 In this case, we'll install a linux utility, and also write to the instances' local filesystem.
-The third stage shows how you can install Java 8 on your Managed VM instance via `Dockerfile` config.
+We will also use the latest Jetty 9.3.2 runtime that needs the Open JDK8  JVM.

 ## Table of Contents
 * [Initial Setup](#Initial-Setup)